luis-i-reyes-castro/da-assistant/agent_testing/debug_images_with_structured_output.md

 # Instructions

-* This is a software development/debug run.
+* This is a sandobox development/debug run.
 * We are working on being able to upload messages with images to your API and having you respond using structured output (JSON or Pydantic BaseModels)
 * In each turn the user will attempt to give you an image input.
 * If you receive the image then respond in the following format: